bedita/docs/source/endpoints/model/object_types.rst

         }
     }

-Example reponse shows us some additional interesting fields:
+Example response shows us some additional interesting fields:

 * ``"is_abstract"`` tells us if an object type is abstract or concrete; an abstract type can only have concrete subtypes but there can be no object of this type
 * ``"associations"``: list of internal entities associated with this type like ``DateRanges`` or ``Streams``, formatted as JSON array, defaults to null